Love It or List It (franchise)

 Love It or List It is a television franchise of television programs created by Maria Armstrong and Catherine Fogarty.
 Each series follows a format, with a current homeowning couple or family to deciding between keeping their newly renovated current home (known on the show as "Love It") or buying a new home and selling their current one (known on the show as "List It").

+Canadian versions

+As the franchise originated as a Canadian series, there have been a number of spinoff series produced in Canada, focusing on different regions of the country.